Summary: When family is in danger, should the past remain forgotten?

 “So, you’re worried,” Joe began thoughtfully, “that Audrey is getting attached to me too soon because she ain’t over Jimmy yet?
-And, she’s gonna be sorry that . . . ahem, things . . . went too fast.”
+And, she’s gonna be sorry if . . . ahem, things . . . go too fast.”

 “But, what if it ain’t too fast?
-What if it is just right?
+What if it’s just right?
 What if she and the next fellow are in love, and they both know that you have to grab hold of love when you can get it?”

 Bless this sentimental, foolish lad.
 His heart was always going to send him headlong into bad romance.